Hairy Black Holes by Spontaneous Symmetry Breaking: Hairy black holes with local U(1) symmetry

-where all coefficients are constants.
-This is the case for hairy black holes with mass and electric charge, but neutral scalar hair ($q=0$).
-This solution is illustrated in Fig.\ref{fig:LU1sols}.
+where all the coefficients are constants.
+This applies to hairy black holes with mass and electric charge but electrically neutral scalar hair ($q=0$).
+The corresponding numerical solutions are shown in Fig.\ref{fig:LU1sols}.

-When $q \neq 0$, the asymptotic expansions of the gauge field and scalar fields yield $P_{\infty} = P_1 = 0$ or $\varphi_{\infty} = \varphi_1 = 0$.
-This may imply that either the gauge field or the scalar field falls off faster than $1/r^n$ at infinity, or that there are no electrically-charged scalar hairy black hole solutions.
-Our numerical results suggest that the latter is the case: we were unable to find any hairy black hole solutions with electrically charged scalar hair.
-Thus spontaneous symmetry breaking, which is associated with local $U(1)$ symmetry, does not occur in this theory.
+When $q \neq 0$, asymptotic expansions of the gauge and scalar fields give $P_{\infty} = P_1 = 0$ or $\varphi_{\infty} = \varphi_1 = 0$.
+This may mean that the gauge or scalar field decays faster than $1/r^n$ at infinity or that no electrically charged scalar hairy black hole solutions exist.
+Our numerical results suggest that the latter would be the case.
+We could not find any hairy black hole solutions with electrically charged scalar hair.
+Thus, this theory might not realize SSB associated with local U(1) symmetry.\\